Slavery & Human Trafficking Statement

 Introduction from the Board of Directors

-Our single site operation is based in the North West of England; employing x70 (2015) staff and all our Recruitment Consultants are extensively trained and hold recruitment qualifications.
-These standards are endorsed with ISO 9001 accreditation and Investors in People.
+Our single site operation is based in the North West of England, employing 67 people (2017).
+All our Recruitment Consultants are extensively trained and hold relevant recruitment qualifications where applicable.
+The standard of the delivery of our recruitment services is underpinned by both ISO9001:2015 and Investors in People (IIP).

 Our Supply Chain

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business.
-Our Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place any where in our supply chain.
+We are committed to ensuring that there is no Modern Slavery or Human Trafficking in our supply chain.
+Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships.
+This requires us to implement effective systems and controls to ensure Modern Slavery and Human Trafficking is not taking place in our business.